Which of the following is NOT a component of the integumentary sy... | Channels for Pearson+

 1

-Step 2: Identify the layers of the skin within the integumentary system.
-The skin is composed of three main layers: the epidermis (outermost layer), the dermis (middle layer), and the hypodermis (subcutaneous layer, which is technically not part of the skin but is closely associated with it).
+Step 2: Review the components of the integumentary system.
+The skin is the largest organ of this system, and it includes layers such as the epidermis, dermis, and hypodermis.
+Hair and nails are also part of this system, as they are derived from the skin and serve protective and sensory functions.

-Step 3: Examine the term 'periosteum.'
-The periosteum is a dense layer of connective tissue that surrounds bones, providing nourishment and serving as an attachment point for tendons and ligaments.
-It is part of the skeletal system, not the integumentary system.
+Step 3: Examine the salivary glands.
+Salivary glands are part of the digestive system, not the integumentary system.
+They produce saliva to aid in digestion and are located in the mouth and throat regions.

 Step 4: Compare the options provided in the question.
-The epidermis, dermis, and hypodermis are all components of the integumentary system, while the periosteum is not.
+Nails, skin, and hair are all components of the integumentary system, while salivary glands belong to a different system entirely.

-Step 5: Conclude that the correct answer is 'Periosteum,' as it is not a component of the integumentary system but rather belongs to the skeletal system.
+Step 5: Conclude that the correct answer is 'Salivary glands,' as they are not part of the integumentary system.

 Watch next